ryanstraits/ryanstraits.github.io/_posts/2009-07-14-a-new-adventure-in-blogging.md

 Until my next ridiculously long entry...

 *Editor's note: These are lost to antiquity.
-Please try again.
+Nothing to see here anymore.*